Martin Mansell

 Martin Mansell (born 13 December 1960) is a former Paralympic athlete from Great Britain competing mainly in swimming.

 Mansell represented Great Britain at the 1984 and 1988 Summer Paralympics in athletics and swimming.
-In swimming Mansell won two gold medals in the backstroke.
+In swimming Mansell won three gold medals 2 in the backstroke and 1 in relay.

 In 1990, Mansell was appointed as one of the first Professional Sports Development Officers for People with Disabilities within a Local Education Authority in England as a result of the sports ministers' report.